maubanel/UE5-Animations/falling-ii/README.md

 ##### `Step 15.`\|`ITA`| :large_blue_diamond: :small_orange_diamond:

 Add a cube under the **Player Start** so that the player will land on the cube.
-Scale the cube to a size that makes sense to you.
+Scale the cube to`3.0` to triple its size.
 Raise the **Player Start** so it is above this platform.

 ![add cube under player start in level](images/AddCubeUnderPlayerStart.jpg)